Are You Looking for a Construction Accident Lawyer in New York?

 - "Personal Injury Litigation Under the Safe Place to Work Statutes," New York State Bar Association, 1991.
 Contributing Author: Anthony Gair, Robert Conason

+Did you suffer personal injury on a construction site?
 The New York construction accident lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf advocate for their clients' full financial recovery through detailed, meticulous preparation for trial.
-If you have suffered a serious personal injury or a loved one died as a result of a construction accident, please Contact our firm to discuss your case.
+If you have suffered a serious personal injury or a loved one died as a result of a construction accident, please contact our firm to discuss your case.

 Disclaimer: Please be advised that the results achieved in any given case depend upon the exact facts and circumstances of that case.
 Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf cannot guarantee a specific result in any legal matter.
 Any testimonial or case result listed on this site is based on an actual legal case and represents the results achieved in that particular case, and does not constitute a guarantee, warranty or prediction of the outcome of any other legal matter.